standardebooks/manual/9-metadata.rst

 	#.	:html:`<meta property="term" refines="#subject-N">` contains the term ID for that subject heading.

 		#.
-For subject headings that are proper names, the Library of Congress uses the `NACOAF identifer in place of a regular subject heading <https://www.loc.gov/aba/publications/FreeSHM/H0405.pdf>`__.
+For subject headings that are proper names, the Library of Congress uses the `NACOAF identifier in place of a regular subject heading <https://www.loc.gov/aba/publications/FreeSHM/H0405.pdf>`__.
 In such cases, the terms are set to a NACOAF identifier (a string starting with :value:`n`), but the authority is still set to :value:`LCSH`.

 		#.
 Term IDs of subject headings that do not have LCSH identifiers or NACOAF identifiers in the Library of Congress system are set to `Unknown`.